How To Keep Your Information and Identity Safe

 - Monitor your accounts with eBranch.
 Log in often, preferably every day and track your account balances.
 Balance your account at least once a month so that discrepancies can be reported in a timely manner.
 Review your account statements (paper and eStatements) as soon as you receive them.
 If you see a transaction that you did not make, contact Wescom immediately by email or phone.

-- Also within eBranch, you can set up an Account Alert that helps monitor your accounts.
-Set up an Account Alert that automatically sends you an email message when your account balance falls below a certain amount.
+- Also within eBranch, you can set up Account Alerts to help you monitor your accounts by automatically sending you an email or text message whenever a transaction occurs on your account.
 To do this, log on to eBranch and click on Account Alerts.

 Online Security Tips